terra-money/oracle-feeder/price-server/README.md

-# Oracle Price Server
+# `price-server`

-This component is responsible for fetching price data from outside data sources and makes it available through an HTTP service.
+This component is reponsible for computing the exchange rate of LUNA to submit and makes it available through an HTTP endpoints.

 ## Instructions